SharePoint/sp-dev-docs/docs/spfx/set-up-your-developer-tenant.md

 # Set up your Office 365 tenant

->**Note:** The SharePoint Framework is currently in preview and is subject to change.
-SharePoint Framework client-side web parts are not currently supported for use in production environments.

 To build and deploy client-side web parts using the preview release of the SharePoint Framework, you will need an Office 365 tenant with [First Release](https://support.office.com/en-us/article/Set-up-the-Standard-or-First-Release-options-in-Office-365-3b3adfa4-1777-4ff0-b606-fb8732101f47) options enabled.

 ## Sign up for an Office 365 tenant